Skip to main content

 Having Fun & Serving Others

-Boys and Girls Night offers middle school students the chance to meet weekly throughout the school year with caring mentors to build a community that encourages character and spiritual growth, have fun, and serve others.
+Boys and Girls Night offers middle school students the chance to meet weekly throughout the school year with caring adults to build a community that encourages character and spiritual growth, has fun, and serves others.

 SATURDAY PROGRAMS